Connecting to the internet

 - Using the computers at the Bodleian Libraries

 If you have the choice of using a wired ethernet socket or a wireless connection, the wired connection will generally give a higher speed and more stable connection.
 You will need an ethernet cable.

-Email and internet access are also available from computer clusters located in colleges, some departments and IT Services.
+Email and internet access are also available from computer clusters located in colleges and some departments.

 Away from Oxford

 Most University services are accessible from off-campus in the usual way, sometimes through an Oxford Single Sign-On (SSO) login.
 However, some internal services are only available from outside via the Virtual Private Network (VPN) service (eg over a broadband connection).